acd02/utils/README.md

 Wraps a potentially `nullable` value and returns a [`Box`](https://github.com/acd02/utils/blob/master/src/function/when.ts#L1) object, allowing you to manipulate the value safely as if it was defined.

-Sort of like a really lightweight outlaw Maybe monad (but it is not).
+Sort of like a really lightweight outlaw Maybe monad.

 _example_